Our Sources

 That means more money stays at the source, with farmers who grow the cacao and collectives who prepare it into ceremonial paste.

-Because the cacao is prepared into paste in Guatemala, our model actually sends an average of 1100% the "fair trade" rate per pound back to the source country.
+Because the cacao is prepared into paste in the country where it grows, our model actually sends an average of 1700% the "fair trade" rate per pound back to the source country.

-We believe that's a lot more equitable and truly has the power to turn around the exploitation that has happened and continues to happen in the chocolate industry.
+We think this is lot more equitable (even compared to models that pay 2x the "fair trade" rate) and truly has the power to turn around the exploitation that has happened and continues to happen in the chocolate industry.

 Each type of cacao we carry is sourced directly from the group of artisans who make it, through real human relationships that we cultivate.
 They get a say in what we do, including our labels and packaging.